frankpablo/csc110-hw01/README.md

 ### Grading criteria:

-The submission:
+Note: before submitting, you should check all the boxes that you actually completed like this:

+  - [x] this is a checked box

+The submission (check boxes after you complete each step):

+  - [ ] you added your name to the top comments of the python file
-- runs without syntax errors (or -50%)
+  - [ ] runs without syntax errors (or -50%)
-- adds a few small but informative comments (or -10%)
+  - [ ] adds a few small but informative comments (or -10%)

-The program:

-- Passes all 13 tests (or lose 5% per missed test).
+  - [ ] Passes all tests (or lose 5% per missed test).
+If you do not pass all tests, do not check this box
+  - [ ] You checked the correct boxes

 ### Submitting